mwiatrzyk/mockify/docs/source/tutorial/recording-action-chains.rst

 ---------------------------------

-You can also declare repeated actions that can only be executed given number of times by simply adding call to :meth:`mockify.Expectation.times` method just after ``will_repeatedly()``:
+You can also declare repeated actions that can only be executed given number of times by simply adding call to :meth:`mockify.core.Expectation.times` method just after ``will_repeatedly()``:

 .. testcode::